snowinferno/kraken-js/README.md

         - `"timeout"` - milliseconds (default: `30000`)
         - `"template"` - template to render (default: `null`)
         - `"shutdownHeaders"` - custom headers to write while still disconnecting.
-        - `"uncaughtException"` - custom handler - `function (error, req, res, next)` - for uncaught errors.
+        - `"uncaughtException"` - custom handler - `function (error)` - for uncaught errors.
 Default behavior is to log the error and then trigger shutdown.
 * `"compress"` - adds compression to server responses
   - Priority - 10
   - Enabled - `false` (disabled in all environments by default)